2600hz/kazoo/applications/edr/doc/README.md

 #### file (edr_be_file)

-This module outputs each recieved event to a line in a log file.
+This module outputs each received event to a line in a log file.
 Each line is formatted by the specified formatter.
 The configuration options are as follows:
 - path (required): The path to the file.
 Ensure file (or directory, if the file does not exist) has the correct permissions
 - formatter: Configuration as to how to format each event.
 This defaults to json with the default options.

 #### http (edr_be_http)

-This module sends out a HTTP request for each EDR event it recieves.
+This module sends out a HTTP request for each EDR event it receives.
 The configuration options are as follows:
 - url (required): The URL the request will be sent to
 - method: The HTTP method the request should use.
 Valid options are `put`, `post`, and `patch`.
 This defaults to `post`.